Thursday, March 26, 2026

 All isn't completely lost.
 The match's adoptive mother did tell me a few bits of the family story and I was told that contacting his birth mother was probably a bad idea.
 I understood and went on my way.

 The new DNA matches put me in a rather difficult position.
 Do I tell Nicolina about the two new matches and yet another half-sibling?
 After Nicolina's response regarding Joyce, I decided not to because the pain would have been too great and at that point she was in her late '90s.
 I don't recall ever telling her daughter, either.
-It was just too much. for anyone to handle.
+It was just too much for anyone to handle.

 To make matters worse, I didn't even have a name for the mistress, the half-sibling or anything.
 I have

 no idea when the match's grandmother was born or even if she's still alive.
-I have less to go on and the match's adoptive mother gave me as much information as she could from the adoption agency.
+I have less to go on for that case and the match's adoptive mother gave me as much information as she could from the adoption agency.
 So, at the end of the day I just put that case on the backburner.
 What else could I do?

 Nicolina passed away in 2022 never knowing anything about the other DNA matches.
 Knowing about one half-sibling was enough.
 I did tell my dad everything and he agreed that it would have done more harm than good.